vonkanehoffen/wix-style-react/docs/contribution/TESTING.md

 ### Visual Testing

-1. Visual testing implmementation becomes trivial using a new and simple methodology of Applitools' Visual Grid.
+1. Visual testing implementation becomes trivial using a new and simple methodology of Applitools' Visual Grid.
 [Read about it here](./VISUAL_TESTING.md)

-### Browser Testsing
+### Browser Testing

 1. These tests are intended to use anything that needs real browser API (e.g. position calculations, hovering, styling).